deepdf9621/srs-on-vehicle-tracking-system/README.md

-# SRS: Vehicle Tracking System (PEL 300)
+# SRS: Vehicle Tracking System

-This repository contains the Software Requirements Specification for our college project on a Vehicle Tracking System, submitted as part of the PEL 300 course.
+This repository contains the Software Requirements Specification for our college project on a Vehicle Tracking System, submitted as part of the principle of software egineering course.

 ## Team Members
 - Deepak Kumar